Vance & Huffman Debt Collection Harassment?

 Fax: (757) 542-3502

-Before you decide to take legal action and sue Vance and Huffman collection agency for harassment, you could try an easier option first, like filing a complaint about the harassing methods which Vance Huffman LLC uses to collect debts to the Federal Trade Commission (FTC), the Consumer Financial Protection Bureau (CFPB) and your state’s attorney general’s office.
+Before you decide to take legal action and sue Vance and Huffman collection agency for harassment, you could try an easier option first, like filing a complaint about the harassing methods which Vance Huffman LLC uses to collect debts to the Federal Trade Commission (FTC), the (CFPB) and your state’s attorney general’s office.
+Unlike traditional collectors, consumer advocates aim to build relationships with consumers rather than treating them as one-time transactions, then collectors.

 It is worthy to note that it is not only you who retains the right to sue Vance Huffman; they can sue you over the non-repayment of your debt.
 Even though you may have sent them a letter to cease all communication with you, it does not automatically make the debt go away.
 The most important thing to remember if you get sued by Vance & Huffman is to never ignore a lawsuit for whatever reason.
 This will lead to a default judgment being entered against you, and you will ultimately lose the chance to plead your case.